linode/docs/docs/development/go/go-data-types/index.md

 -   Go also supports maps literals, which is illustrated in the definition of the `mapB` map on lines 14-17.

 -   You can delete an element of a map using the `delete()` function, as shown on lines 19-23.
-The `delete()` function can be called for a key that does not already exist without erroring, as shown on line 22.
+The `delete()` function can be called for a key that does not already exist without generating an error, as shown on line 22.

 -   The program also contains a technique that allows you to find out whether a key exists in a map or not, demonstrated on lines 26-32: